Transega/Ecaas-Documentation/_build/html/_sources/modules/data_collection.rst.txt

 Actual Data Collection
 **********************

-This is a very crusial phase in the program and the afforementioned processes influeces the quality of data and efficiencies, of the data collection activities.
-Therefore certain activities take place during this phase;
+This is a very crucial phase in the program since, it influeces the quality of data.
+How the process is undertaken affects the efficiency of the data collection activity(s).
+Therefore certain activities have to occur during this phase in order to get things right these includes;

 a.
 Training of the Enumerators